Amy's Teaching Style

 Are you the kind of dancer who needs even more information?
 That's AWESOME.
 I'm glad you're scrolling and reading.

 I have a unique teaching style that compliments students who have the basics down for my advanced classes.
 The term 'advanced' is totally oversimplified here - it can encompass those who have simply taken around 8 months of basic classes all the way to totally advanced dancers.
-The reason for this broad spectrum is that although I ALWAYS do some drill and technique (so important), I tend to focus on the artistic side of dance, rather than perfection of specific movement.
+The reason for this broad spectrum is that although I ALWAYS do some drill and technique (so important), I tend to balance the artistic side of dance, rather than only on perfection of specific movement.

-We will focus on HUGE areas that are often overlooked - it will be an illuminated laboratory of RICH, DIVERSE stage presence and acting!
-We'll learn about theories (which are like tools in your dance tool box to PLAY WITH - so more like a toy box - or a makeup box? haha!) such as intention, phrasing, shapes, use of space, relationships between dancers, relationships with audience, timing, using the differing types of energy, forming, use of silence and pauses, creating your own style, body language in dance, and more.
+We will focus on areas that are often overlooked - it will be an illuminated laboratory of rich, diverse stage presence and acting!
+We'll learn about theories (which are like tools in your dance tool box to play with - so more like a toy box - or a makeup box? haha!) such as intention, phrasing, shapes, use of space, relationships between dancers, relationships with audience, timing, using the differing types of energy, forming, use of silence and pauses, creating your own style, body language in dance, and more.

 We also create complete and fully thought-through costuming as part of our performance goals.
 So the major units we work through are: Technique, Stage Presence, Music (including Middle Eastern Music), Choreography, Improvisational Dance, Costuming, and History.
 These overlap organically, but it's nice to see them all written out, isn't it?

 What this whole thing means is THESE CLASSES ARE BRILLIANTLY, MINDBLOWINGLY FUN for anyone who wants to learn to CREATE things, not just copy other people's work (which I understand can be a really great way to learn for some, too, or to honor a choreographer that you love very much!
-It's just not included in my curriculum very often, unless it's for a very specific lesson).
+It's just not included in my curriculum very often, unless it's for a very specific lesson - others already cover that format).

-Generally, my students end up with ideas for pieces that are unique, fresh, entertaining, and have that 'never before seen' feel to them that you can't get any other way than experimentation!
+Generally, my students end up with ideas for pieces that are unique, fresh, entertaining, and have that 'never before seen' feel to them that you can't get any other way than experimentation and hard, real thinking!
 If you want to experiment, learn, grow, and create independently and as a group, creating small and large projects that are real-world-ready, we would LOVE to have you here.